CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/_index.md

 ---
 title: "Blocks"
 linkTitle: "Blocks"
-description: "Information regarding blocks."
+description: "Information regarding what a block is,  block properties and their editors, and handling exceptions thrown by a block."
-weight: 3
+weight: 200
 ---